The Modern Cloud Data Warehouse

 Ease of Maintenance

 Modern cloud-based data warehouses don’t require software upgrades, can be easily expanded or retracted based on evolving data needs, and are able to be monitored from anywhere.
-They don’t require physical maintenance or upkeep and aren’t beholden to on-premises storage spaces.
+They don’t require physical maintenance or upkeep and aren’t beholden to limited on-premises storage spaces.

 Cost Savings